Image Credit: NIAID-RML

-On December 31st 2019, Chinese authorities notified the World Health Organization (WHO) of a pneumonia of unknown cause detected in Wuhan, Hubei province.
+On December 31st, 2019, Chinese authorities notified the World Health Organization (WHO) of pneumonia of unknown cause detected in Wuhan, Hubei province.
 It was later discovered to be a novel coronavirus, now termed SARS-Cov-2.

 The virus is composed of a single RNA strand and contains around 30,000 bases.
 Data shows that the majority of people infected experience mild symptoms, including a cough, fever, sore throat, and fatigue.
 However, a proportion of those infected goes on to develop more severe symptoms, including organ failure and pneumonia, which can be fatal.

 At the time of publication, coronavirus disease 2019 (COVID-19) has now spread to 209 countries and provinces and confirmed infections have surpassed 3.1 million worldwide.
 Governments around the world are currently working hard to minimize the impact of the virus.